 10. The rise in the total cost of spectrum is a threat to mobile broadband growth – especially 5G

-The “Effective Spectrum Pricing” report can be found here.
+The “Effective Spectrum Pricing” report and the GSMA’s other reports on spectrum pricing, including a closer look at developing countries, can be found here.

 Also, for an overall look at spectrum best practice please consult the GSMA’s report on the topic.
 It can be found here.